-Policy For Reporting The Annual Disclosure of Crime Statistics
+Policy for Reporting the Annual Disclosure of Crime Statistics

 The Security Department of South Texas College of Law Houston prepares this report to comply with the Clery Act.
-Campus crime, arrest and referral statistics include those reported to the Security Department, designated Campus Security Authorities (including but not limited to the Title IX Coordinator, the Vice President of Human Resources, the General Counsel, and the Director of Security), and local law enforcement agencies.
+Campus crime, arrest and referral statistics include those reported to the Security Department, designated Campus Security Authorities (including but not limited to the Title IX Coordinator, the Senior Director, Human Resources, the General Counsel, the Senior Director of Security), and local law enforcement agencies.

-An e-mail notification is made to all enrolled students, faculty and staff of the College, that provides the web site to access this report.
+An e-mail notification is made to all enrolled students, faculty, and staff of the law school, that provides the web site to access this report.
 Copies of the report can also be obtained from the Security Department located in room 818, or by calling 713.646.1889.